DJcaston76/osticket-prereqs/README.md

 - Create a VM called "vm-osticket"
 - Use Windows 10 Pro, version 22H2 and Standard_D4s_v3 - 4cpus, 16 GiB memory
 - Make sure it auto populates to "RG-osTicket" for its resource group before the "Review and Create" step
-- Note the username and password you're creating for Windows 10
+- Note the username and password you're creating for your Windows 10 Virtual Machine

 <br/>

 <p>
 <img width="812" alt="Screen Shot 2023-06-25 at 12 16 22 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/c17f13b1-04be-4c8d-ba37-f9db0340b4db"></p>

-**_These are the settings you can use to create your VM, depending on your location.
+**_These are recommended settings to use when creating your VM, depending on your location.
 Use a different location, if necessary._**

 </p>